OpenTabletDriver/OpenTabletDriver/CONTRIBUTING.md

 - The `TABLETS.md` file must be updated to include the newly added configuration, including any quirks or missing features.
 Please also place the entry near others of its manufacturer, and in alphabetical order from there.
-- The tablet name should follow the format `[Manufacturer] [Model Number/Product Name]`.
+- The tablet name should follow the format `[Manufacturer] [Model Number/Product Name]`
-- The file name must be the tablet name with the `.json` extension.
+- The file name must be the tablet name, *without the manufacturer name,* with a `.json` extension.
+Spaces are acceptable, and preferable to underscores.
-- The file must be located in the directory designated to an individual manufacturer.
+- The file must be located in the directory dedicated to an individual manufacturer.
 - All trailing whitespace must be trimmed before committing.
 When using the configuration editor within the OpenTabletDriver UI, this will be performed automatically.
 We recommend using it to generate new configs, as it will also format the json correctly with correct indentation, etc.